HeterogeneousGL-SAN/SAN/README.md

 - The folder [split](split/) contains the scripts needed to partition data into training, validation and test (transductive, inductive, semi-inductive) sets.
 - The folder [baselines](baselines/) contains the implementation of the baselines (HAN, HGT, SAGE, GAT, ST-T)
 - The folder [model](model/) contains the implementation of SAN comprising the sampling implemented via random walk, and aggregation implemented with multihead attention.
+- The folder [additional_analyses](additional_analyses/) contains other analyses and experiments conducted on different settings wrt those reported in the paper.

 ## Before running
 ### Handle the data